Chapter 2 Spatial data manipulation in R

 And here is the visual proof:

-2.4 Spatial Aggregation: Points in Polygons
+2.4 Spatial Aggregation: Points in Polygon

 Now that we have both homicides and census tracts in the same projection we will forge ahead and ask for the density of homicides for each census tract in Philadelphia: \(\frac{{homicides}}{area}\)